 We’ve all experienced the acute physical (and emotional) discomfort of an upset tummy after eating something.

-Indeed, what you’re eating might only be part of the picture.
+However, what you’re eating might only be part of the picture.
 An inflamed gut could be symptomatic of other illnesses such as gastroenteritis, leaky gut syndrome, Irritable Bowel Disorder, colitis or Chrone’s disease.
-It is essential to seek medical advice if the reaction persists.
+Therefore, it is essential to seek medical advice if the reaction persists.

-Whilst we could talk a LOT about gut-related conditions (and we plan to do so in the coming months!), here we want to explore the hot topic of inflammatory foods.
+Whilst we could talk a LOT about gut-related conditions, here we want to explore the hot topic of inflammatory foods.

 What is inflammation of the gut?

 Firstly, let’s firstly understand what inflammation is, as it can sometimes be a good thing, despite how counterintuitive that sounds.

 Inflammation is an immune system response to injury, infection or pathogen exposure.
 It’s how the body automatically sets about protecting itself in the face of (legitimate or perceived) potential harm.
 The body pinpoints the threat, sending an army of white blood cells to surround and protect and, in so doing, they essentially inflame the area.
 If it weren’t for inflammation, the threat could escalate.
 So, you can see there are two sides to this coin; inflammation can be a help and a hindrance!